SoK: Machine Learning for Misinformation Detection: INTRODUCTION

 \begin{itemize}[nolistsep] \item[RQ1.]
-How \textit{well-suited} are existing misinformation detection methods to the needs of online services, specifically social media platforms that host user-generated content?
+How well-suited are misinformation detection methods in the academic literature to the needs of online services, specifically social media platforms that host user-generated content?

 \item[RQ2.]
-Are there identifiable \textit{errors} in dataset curation and method development in ML-driven misinformation detection studies?
+Are there identifiable missteps related to target selection, dataset curation, feature selection, and evaluations of method performance in ML-driven misinformation detection studies?

 \item[RQ3.]
-How \textit{reproducible} are published ML-driven misinformation detection methods?
+How reproducible are published ML-driven misinformation detection methods?

 \item[RQ4.]
-How \textit{generalizable} are published ML-driven misinformation detection methods to out-of-domain data (i.e., text corpora that discuss topics that don't appear in the training set)? \\ \end{itemize}
+How generalizable are published ML-driven misinformation detection methods to out-of-domain data (i.e., to data types and topics not present in training data)? \end{itemize}

 We address these research questions in three ways.
-First, we conduct a broad literature review and synthesis.
-We taxonomize existing ML-driven misinformation detection systems, with a focus on feature types, detection targets, and errors in method development and dataset design.
+First, we conduct a broad literature review and synthesis of the full paper corpus (248 papers), with a focus on detection targets and evaluation.
+We provide an in-depth review of a subset (87 papers) of the full paper set, with a focus on methods: dataset design, feature engineering, and model selection.
 Second, we attempt to obtain code and data for a subset of prior work.
-Third, we test several widely-cited approaches for replication and generalizability.
-We arrive at the following results by applying these methods.

-\begin{itemize} \item Detection tasks in scholarship are often steps removed from the misinformation content moderation challenges that platforms face.
-Detection targets may be of limited consequence or may be readily identifiable through manual means.
+Third, we test several representative approaches for replication and generalizability.
+We arrive at the following results by applying these methods. \begin{enumerate}[noitemsep] \item Detection tasks in scholarship are often steps removed from the misinformation content moderation challenges that platforms face.
+Detection targets may be of limited consequence, or may be more readily and accurately identified through manual means.

-\item Datasets used in publications are often unrealistic.
+\item Methods frequently target \textit{proxies} for the presence of misleading content; these approaches are easy to evade.
+Datasets used in publications are often non-representative of real-world contexts.
 Model evaluation often lacks independence from training and rarely involves close emulation of a real-world deployment.

 \item Data and code availability problems pervade the literature, inhibiting replication.
 Where these are available, we are generally able to replicate prior work.